book page

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include programming, patterns, plus context from life, live, poem, oliver.
+Themes include programming, patterns, plus context from life, love, three, meaning.

 more like this